mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

  {{<img src="tinypilot-reddit.png" hasBorder="true">}}
 {{</gallery>}}

-Four hours later, customers had purchased all nine of the kits in my inventory.
+Four hours after the blog post went live, customers had purchased all nine of the kits in my inventory.
 Within a week, the blog post had driven $8.8k in sales.

-I interviewed as many customers as I could to ask what features they want and spent the rest of the year improving the product.
-I added support for mouse input.
-I created my own custom hardware to improve power.
-I worked with a 3D printing lab to create a sleek case.
-I'm a software developer, so I had to learn quickly many things outside my experience, like managing inventory, ordering custom circuit boards, and working with 3D printing labs to design custom cases.
+There was a drop in sales after that initial spike, but TinyPilot has been growing consistently ever since then.
+I had no experience with shipping a physical product, so I quickly had to learn how to manage inventory, systemetize the order fulfillment process, and work with vendors to make circuit boards and 3D-printed cases.

-In mid-August, I discovered a [design flaw](/retrospectives/2020/09/#why-oh-y-cables) and paused sales for four weeks until I could ship a fix to my customers.
-After that, TinyPilot grew consistently each month, ending the year with almost $54k in total revenue.
+TinyPilot ended the year with almost $54k in total revenue.
+In terms of net income, I'm still in the negative, but it's because my costs are front-loaded.
+My expenses for 2020 include inventory to last me through February 2021.

 {{<revenue-graph project="tinypilot">}}